JamieS56/Milestone-Project-4/README.md

     ```

-    This is my Player class.
-It saves the name of the player, their shirt number, their position, the team they play for and the URL for their image that I use on the app.
+    This is my Player class it saves the name of the player, their shirt number, their position the team they play for and the URL for their image that I use on the app.
-    Data about the players performance is retrieved through the class methods for the same reason as the Fixture class because it means mistakes are less likely and keeps things consistent across the database.
-You can edit the features of the Messi Ankles players, such as shirt number or position or name through the app.
-Admins have access via an edit player button to change the values of these fields.
-The players that belong to other teams I don't think need the ability to be changed in the app as it is a Messi Ankles website,  However if you do wish you can edit them through the Django admin.
-If you wish to change which team the website is for just change which team is being filtered in the queries and you will be able to access these other players but as it is filler data that is not directly related to the users of the website there’s no need to access them through the app.
+    Data about the players performance is gotten through class methods for the same reason as the Fixture class because it means mistakes are less likely and keeps things consistent across the database.
+You can edit the features of the Messi Ankles players, such as shirt number or position or name through the app, admins have access via an edit player button to change the values of these fields.
+The players that belong to other teams I don't think need the ability to be changed in the app as it is a Messi Ankles website.
+But if you do wish you can edit them through the Django admin or if you wish to change which team the websites for just change which team is being filtered in the queries and you will be able to access these other players but as it is filler data that is not directly related to the users of the website there’s no need to access them through the app.

     Here is the method of how to save fixtures and goals: